-This Plan designates, at the following locations, areas of Local Green Space as defined by the following numbers on the Proposals Map (Map 8, page 30 and also loose-leaf, page) [31]:
+This Plan designates, at the following locations, areas of Local Green Space as defined by the following numbers on the Proposals Map (Map 8, page 30) [31]:

 - 6 School playing field, off Main Street

 - 7 Recreation ground, Main Street

 - 8 Sports ground, Main Street

 - 9 Allotments, Shenington Road

-- 10 Community orchard, Shenington Road

-- 11 War memorial, Main Street
+- 10 War memorial, Main Street

-- 12 Pond and paddock, Sandpits Road
+- 11 Pond and paddock, Sandpits Road

 The above designations include a range of existing formal sports and recreational spaces along with other areas of open space.
-Development that would harm the openness or special character of a Local Green Space or its significance and value to the local community will not be supported unless there are very special circumstances which outweigh the harm to the Local Green Space (see Map 8, page 30 and also loose-leaf).
+Development that would harm the openness or special character of a Local Green Space or its significance and value to the local community will not be supported unless there are very special circumstances which outweigh the harm to the Local Green Space (see Map 8, page 30).
 Where appropriate, Community Infrastructure Levy funds will be used to enhance these designations to ensure a suitable quantum and quality of recreational and amenity space is available for the parish.

-8.5.0.1 The principle of local green space designation is set out in paragraphs 76 and 77 of the National Policy Planning Framework.
+8.5.0.1 The principle of local green space designation is set out in paragraphs 99 and 100 of the National Policy Planning Framework.
 The designation should only be used: